RuntimeTools/appmetrics/README.md

 ```sh
 $ node --require appmetrics/start app.js
 ```
-to preload and start appmetrics, or in Node.js 8.0.0 or later, use the NODE_OPTIONS environment variable:
+to preload and start appmetrics, or in Node.js from versions 8.0.0 and 6.12.0 onwards, use the NODE_OPTIONS environment variable:

 ```sh
 $ export NODE_OPTIONS="--require appmetrics/start"